MukeshDharman-I/MukeshDharman-I/README.md

 ## Current Status

  - Submitted an abstract to OTC 2026 and am waiting for the response regarding full research paper submission and journal publication.
+ - Studying sql and python flask for backend .

 ___